ericjcili/team-profile-generator/README.md

 [Questions](#questions)

 ## Description:
     This application automatically generates a fully-functional HTML website that lists your team members.
-User input is recieved through the command line
+User input is recieved through the command line.
+    An demonstration video can be found here: https://www.youtube.com/watch?v=usFe1f20sVo
 ## Installation:
     Copy the GitHub SSH link and clone the project to desired computer directory.
 ## Usage: